GeniXCMS/genixcms-docs/docs/api/control.class.md

 Usage: `Control::incBack((string) $vars);`

-This method will load the file at the FBackend directory if the file is exist.
+This method will load the file at the Backend directory if the file is exist.
 If not it will load the 404 not found page.

 This method is needed by `Control::backend()` method.